zachmccabe/beijing/docs/faq.md

 ## Why do you need this book?

-The Field Guide gives you 3 things:
+The field guide gives you 3 things:

 1. Quick logistics advice from a photographer's point of view.
 2. Bite-sized cultural tips.
 Get your shots.
 Avoid faux pas.
 3. A brief, and carefully curated, location list to help you hit the ground running.

-The Field Guide was intentionally written to give you essential info and then get out of your way, so that you can get on with making photos.
+The field guide was intentionally written to give you essential info and then get out of your way, so that you can get on with making photos.